 Type of risk Examples to consider Market or competition Unproven market demand for product or service. risk Ability to compete successfully with existing or new competitors or to secure first mover advantage.
-Loss of key personnel Losing key personnel (e.g. the founders of the company) with experience and expertise that is critical to the success of the business.
-Supplier or customer Losing a major supplier or customer.
-Reliance on overseas suppliers or manufacturing.
+Failure to secure or loss of key personnel Inability to engage key personnel with experience and expertise that is critical to the success of the business or loss of key personnel (e.g. founders of the company).
+Failure to secure or Inability to secure or losing a major supplier or customer. loss of supplier or customer Reliance on overseas suppliers or manufacturing.
 Important contract Early termination of an important contract that your business is highly dependent on.

-Type of risk Examples to consider Intellectual property Adverse impact on the company's ability to compete due to the inability to obtain, maintain and enforce intellectual property protection covering its products.
+Intellectual property Adverse impact on the company's ability to compete due to the inability to obtain, maintain and enforce intellectual property protection covering its products.
 Financing risk Being unable to obtain finance.
 High dependence on government grants or assistance.
 Legal or regulatory risks Loss or timetable implications due to an inability to obtain regulatory and other approvals.
 Technology and operational risks Failure of technology required to successfully design, manufacture and market the product.
 Inability to secure distributors and vendors to sell the product.